If you miss August's Super Blue Moon, you'll have to wait 9 years for your next chance

 Up first is the sturgeon supermoon on Tuesday

-The sturgeon moon got its name from Native American tribes that found that the giant sturgeon from the Great Lakes were "most readily caught" at this time of the summer, according to Farmer's Almanac.
-It's also known as a green corn moon, grain moon, flying up moon, harvest moon, ricing moon, black cherries moon and the mountain shadow moon.
+The sturgeon moon got its name from Native American tribes that found that the giant sturgeons from the Great Lakes were "most readily caught" at this time of the summer, according to Farmer's Almanac.
+It's also known as a green corn moon, grain moon, flying-up moon, harvest moon, ricing moon, black cherries moon and mountain shadow moon.

 This spectacle will hit peak illumination at 2:32 p.m.
 ET.
 "That evening, look toward the southeast after sunset to catch a glimpse of the Sturgeon Moon rising," Farmer's Almanac says.

-A sturgeon, for non-anglers, is an enormous fish with roots in the Jurassic period that spends its life — up to 150 years — in both fresh and saltwater.
+A sturgeon, for non-anglers, is an enormous fish with roots in the Jurassic Period that spends its life — up to 150 years — in both fresh and salt water.
 The white sturgeon is the largest freshwater fish in North America, reaching as long as 20 feet and nearly 2,000 pounds, according to the U.S. Geological Survey.
-But most of the sturgeon inhabiting the Great Lakes measure about 6 feet in length and weigh approximately 200 pounds.
+But most of the sturgeons inhabiting the Great Lakes measure about 6 feet in length and weigh approximately 200 pounds.

 The second show is a rare blue supermoon

-While a supermoon references the moon's orbit in relation to Earth, a blue moon has to do with frequency, referring to when there's a second full moon in a single calendar month, NASA says.
-It's also used to describe the third of four full moons in an astrological season.
+While the term "supermoon" references the moon's orbit in relation to Earth, a blue moon has to do with frequency, referring to when there's a second full moon in a single calendar month, NASA says.
+"Blue moon" is also used to describe the third of four full moons in an astrological season.

 The moon takes 27.3 days to orbit the Earth, but because of how the sun's light hits the satellite, it takes 29.5 days to complete its lunar cycle from one new moon to the next.

 The term "once in a blue moon" is an idiom used to describe a rare but nonetheless recurring event.
-But according to NASA they're not actually all that rare, recurring every two-and-a-half years or so.
+But according to NASA, blue moons aren't actually all that rare, recurring every two and a half years or so.

 A blue supermoon, however, happens far less frequently.
 According to the website Time and Date, the last blue supermoon was in December 2009, and the next one won't be until August 2032.

 This year's blue supermoon will peak at 9:36 p.m.
 ET on Aug.
-30, Farmer's Almanac says, but you can use their moonrise calculator to see when it will be visible in your area.
+30, Farmer's Almanac says, but you can use its moonrise calculator to see when the blue supermoon will be visible in your area.

-The end of August supermoon will be the biggest and brightest of 2023 because the moon will be "exceptionally close" to Earth at 222,043 miles, nearly 17,000 miles closer than average.
+The end-of-August supermoon will be the biggest and brightest of 2023 because the moon will be "exceptionally close" to Earth at 222,043 miles, according to Farmer's Almanac, nearly 17,000 miles closer than average.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.